amb26/new-renderer-demo/README.md

 There is an in-progress port of the Infusion preferences framework in [preferences](preferences).

 Right now the most functional driver demonstrating a prefs editor is at [examples/framework/preferences/minimalPreview/index.html](examples/framework/preferences/minimalPreview/index.html).
 This fires up a "grouped-style" preference editor with a preview box.
-Currently three preference panels are functional.
+The starter six panels are now functional, with an issue with the text font enactor which currently spills out of its preview container.